synbioz/redspot-redmine-plugin/README.md

 ## Change project and/or page

-You can access another specific page of the current or another project by typing :
+You can go to a given page of any project by typing:
 ```
 /command [projet]
 ```
-If the first selected result in the list is not the one you want, move in the list with **Top** or **Down** arrow keys.
+If the first selected result in the list is not the one you want, move in the list with **Up** or **Down** arrow keys.
-You can only type a command to change page in the current project.
+Commands can omit the project name if the targeted project is the current one.

 ### Go to Synbioz wiki